Matthiaas/p4-rexford-network/README.md

 We also implemented Similar Cost Paths (SCMP) to distribute the load even further over the network.

-To handle congestion in the network, the switches will use Random Earlier Detection and drop packets and avoid TCP synchronisation.
+To handle congestion in the network, the switches will use Random Early Detection and drop packets and avoid TCP synchronisation.
 This is based on a queue length estimator using meters and counters that approximates the queue length of each link behind the switch.